A predicted distribution for Galois groups of maximal unramified extensions: Proof of Theorem

 \subsection{Acknowledgements}

-The authors would like to thank Brandon Alberts, Nigel Boston, Michael Bush, Brian Conrad, Jordan Ellenberg, Joseph Gunther, Jack Hall, Jonah Leshin, Akshay Venkatesh, and Weitong Wang for important and fruitful conversations regarding the work in this paper, and Alex Bartel and Michael Bush for comments on an earlier draft.
+The authors would like to thank Brandon Alberts, Nigel Boston, Michael Bush, Brian Conrad, Jordan Ellenberg, Joseph Gunther, Jack Hall, Aaron Landesman, Jonah Leshin, Akshay Venkatesh, and Weitong Wang for important and fruitful conversations regarding the work in this paper, and Alex Bartel and Michael Bush for comments on an earlier draft.
 The first author was partially supported by NSF grants DMS-1301690 and DMS-1652116.
-The second author was partially supported by an American Institute of Mathematics Five-Year Fellowship, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, and NSF grants DMS-1301690 and DMS-1652116.
+The second author was partially supported by an American Institute of Mathematics Five-Year Fellowship, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, NSF grants DMS-1301690 and DMS-2052036, and NSF Waterman Award DMS-2140043.
 The third author was partially supported by NSF grant DMS-1555048.

 [1]{$^{#1}$} \cprime{$'$}